Reliant Kitten: Development and history

 In October 1976 a new de luxe version of the Kitten, branded as the Kitten DL, was announced.
 Improvements included revised springs and dampers and a different anti-roll bar.
 But mainly the DL model was an interior improvement package.
 It included more comfortable seats which reclined and tilted – and were available in brown or black cloth – a stronger door design with chrome interior handles, vinyl door cards incorporating map pockets, a parcel shelf, volt meter and oil pressure gauges.
 The car also had a radio with twin speakers, Gemini alloy wheels, additional carpets, front and rear fog lights and in some cases rear reversing lights, the biggest claim was the Kitten DL was the first UK small car to come with a rear wiper as standard, something car journalists noted at the time similar to the Kitten's bigger brother the Scimitar GTE.

 On 1 December 1977, a van version of the Kitten was announced.
 It shared the profile of the Kitten Estate but used the prototype nose of the original Kitten saloon, which had 7 in Lucas round headlamps.
 The new car had blank panels in place of the windows behind the B-pillar, thus making a van.
 Other changes included a black vinyl interior with an optional rear bench seat which folded flat.
 The van could be had with or without a front passenger seat.
 With the seat, the van had an interior volume of 43 cuft; without the seat, volume increased to 53 cuft.
 A number of the vans "ended up with windows fitted as it was cheaper to buy [the van] than the estate".

-After production problems with the Robin caused a drop in sales and loss of staff, Reliant decided to close down the Kitten production line and focus on Robin production, this meant after 1978 the Kitten because a "special order" vehicle only.
+After production problems with the Robin caused a drop in sales and loss of staff, Reliant decided to close down the Kitten production line and focus on Robin production, this meant after 1978 the Kitten became a "special order" vehicle only.
 If a customer wanted a Kitten they would now need to order at a Reliant dealer and wait for the car to be built by taking staff off the Robin production line, it also meant Kittens were no longer made in general batches and kept in stock at dealers.

 In 1982, after selling 4551 Kittens, "small numbers" of which had been built in left hand drive for export, the last Kitten rolled off the production line.
 It was "not replaced" by a new car but "The all new Reliant Fox" went into production in 1983.
 The Fox had similar mechanicals to the Kitten, but was a four-wheeled pickup with hard tops available to also make it into an estate or van type vehicle.